1. Bachelor's in Marketing and Communications

 4. Bachelor's in Accounting

-A bachelor's degree in accounting can help familiarize you with financial regulations and tax laws, while offering opportunities to focus your studies in tax, auditing, or cost accounting.
+If you like the idea of working with money, calculators, and spreadsheets, you might want to consider pursuing a career in accounting.A bachelor's degree in accounting can help familiarize you with financial regulations and tax laws, while offering opportunities to focus your studies in tax, auditing, or cost accounting.
 Grads could be prepared to pursue careers as auditors or accountants.

 Career forecast: The Department of Labor estimates that auditors and accountants will see 22 percent job growth between 2008 and 2018.